Germany's Gabriel calls for talks between Catalonia, Spain

 “The images that reached us yesterday from Spain show how important it is to interrupt the spiral of escalation,” Gabriel said in a statement in which he echoed calls by European Union officials for dialogue between Spain and Catalonia.

-Gabriel urged both sides to “keep calm” and work toward a lasting political solution that maintained the rule of law, which he said was one of the key pillars that united EU members.
+Gabriel urged both sides to “keep calm” and work towards a lasting political solution that maintained the rule of law, which he said was one of the key pillars that united EU members.
+(Reporting by Andrea Shalal; Editing by Michelle Martin)